 If you select the first choice, you will see the subtask count.
 It displays completed subtasks vs the total number of subtasks.
 Click the preview icon, and the system will redirect you to the Subtask tab.

 Option 2: One per row

 If you select the second choice, the system displays all subtasks in a row.

-The biggest advantage with this preview option is that you can easily checkmark a subtask as completed without opening the Subtask tab.
-This preview provides a clear picture of all subtasks that belong to the card and their current status.
+With this preview option, you can easily checkmark a subtask as completed without opening the Subtask tab.
+This preview provides a clear picture of all subtasks that belong to the card and display their current status.

 Option 3: Only Unfinished

-If users select "Only unfinished", the system will automatically hide subtasks that are checked as completed on the card preview.
+If you select "Only unfinished", the system will automatically hide subtasks that are checked as completed on the card preview.
 Note that all subtasks remain available in the Subtask tab of the card.

 4. How to edit a Subtask?